 Stress is primarily a physical response to that which is happening around us.
-It’s the flight or fight mode that has kept humankind alive.
+It’s the fight-or-flight mode that has kept humankind alive.
 Sadly, more and more of us are suffering and not because a sabre-toothed tiger is chasing us.

 Exercise is highly beneficial in combating stress and the great news is that virtually any type of exercise can help, from Pilates to Zumba.
 It improves your health and wellbeing so a win win in our books.